curityio/polling-example-authenticator/README.md

 Once complete, restart the Curity Identity Server to load the new Polling Example authenticator.

+> 💡 **Note for Windows users**:
+> This script requires a Unix-like shell environment (e.g., WSL, Git Bash, or Cygwin) to run.
+It will not work in PowerShell or Command Prompt as-is.

 ## Start Mock API Server
 Start the [mock backend API](https://github.com/curityio/mock-backend-api) by following the instructions in the repo.